 Comedian Jim Dailakis is a supporter of using credit cards for holiday expenses, but he always keeps his finances in mind before charging.

-“Before I embark on my online/credit card shopping adventure, I make sure that there’s absolutely, positively enough money for me to make all my purchases,” explains Dailakis.
+“Before I embark on my online or credit card shopping adventure, I make sure that there’s absolutely, positively enough money for me to make all my purchases,” Dailakis said.
 “It’s really so simple.
 Don’t spend what you don’t have regardless of your credit limit.
 I really don’t think this is rocket science at all.
 It’s actually common sense.”